Does Yosemite feel like the perfect way to get away with the family, but the thought of cold weather and knee-deep snow send shivers down your spine?

 While these are among the two highest regions in the Gold Country (between 1,500 and 3,000 feet above sea level) the chances of running into some of that wet white stuff are still pretty slim.
 And better yet, there is no shortage of things to do in the areas.

 In Midpines, Autocamp Yosemite is among the newest and most unique places to stay in Yosemite Mariposa.
 Autocamp includes custom-built Airstreams dotting the property as well as cabins and tent cabins.
 Bring your camera; you’ll be wanting to share your stay on Instagram with friends.

-In the historic town of Mariposa, holiday tidings, dining and shopping await in the picturesque Gold Rush mountain town.
-Downtown Mariposa puts its holiday best on display each year.
+In the historic town of Mariposa, dining and shopping await in the picturesque Gold Rush mountain town.

 For all of the places to stay in Midpines and Mariposa, click here.